apalevich/Canvas-Control/README.md

 ## Test task for the Front-end Developer JavaScript position
 Create 2 canvases with a size of 600x600 and 600x50.
 Draw 5 5-point stars in the bigger canvas: fill the stars with red, blue, green, yellow and black colors.
-When clicking on a colored star you should be able to paint on the small canvas with the clicked star's color.
-By clicking on a white (not painted over) area in the larger canvas then you should be able to paint on the small canvas with white.
+When clicking on a colored star you should fill the small canvas with the clicked star's color.
+By clicking on a white (not painted over) area in the larger canvas then you should fill the small canvas with white.

 ### Requirements:
 Do not use libraries or frameworks